-Note: Inmate-students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.
+Note: Students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.

 Adult education is available at all CDCR institutions.

-Adult education’s average course length per grade‐level is typically one-year.
+The average course length per grade‐level is typically one year.

-Inmate-students are placed in the appropriate ABE class level according to their Test of Adult Basic Education reading score.
-Classification Committees assign inmate-students who do not have a verified High School Equivalency or a High School Diploma.
+Offenders are enrolled in the appropriate ABE class level according to their reading grade level.
+Classification Committees assign Offenders who do not have a verified high school equivalency or a high school diploma.